top of page

 The situation looks even worse if we apply Strategy 2, where the Donchian setting is 55 for entry vs. 20 for exit.

-Here is the Equity of this Strategy 2 on SPY compared to the benchmark (SPY Buy and Hold):
+Illustration 6: Equity of strategy 2 on SPY vs. benchmark (SPY Buy and Hold)

-Should we then consider that trend-following strategies of this type are not worth our attention in the stock market?
+Should we then consider that these kinds of trend-following strategies this type are not worth our attention in the stock market?

-I believe they are definitely worth considering, mainly because it is a type of strategy that works in the opposite mechanics to the dominant reversal strategies here.
+I believe they are definitely worth considering, mainly because it is a type of strategy that works in the different mechanics from the dominant reversal strategies here.

-A balanced portfolio of strategies should, in our opinion, be based on a mix of different types of strategies, so trend/breakout strategies are very desirable in such a mix even if they are not our best strategies.
+A balanced portfolio of strategies should, in my opinion, be based on a mix of different types of strategies, so trend/breakout strategies are very desirable in such a mix, even if they are not our best strategies.

 Below, I present the Turtle Trend Titan strategy based on the Turtle Trend philosophy and Donchian Channels, which I have adapted to the specifics of the stock market.